I loved you is a reversible text

 2.3 Application of reversibility rule, step 2

-This step calls to discover anomalies of the text first.
-We call the speaker in the poem "the hero".
+This step requires to discover anomalies of the text first.
+I call the narrator in the poem "the hero".
 The woman here is called "addressee".

 Here is the list of the anomalies.

-2. Quantifiers of uncertainty: there are four such quantifiers in the second sentence: "still", "possibly", "not completely", "yet".
-All of them are supposed to quantify the chance of existence, and the degree of expiration of the hero's love.
+(2) Quantifiers of uncertainty: there are three such quantifiers in the second sentence: "still", "possibly", "not quite".
+All of them quantify the chance of existence, and the degree of expiration of the hero's love.
+This should be perceived as an anomaly not only in the Russian language, but in Romanticism and Sentimentalism as well: these movements did not view love as something transient.
 It looks like the hero dangles his love in front of his addressee, threatening that it will be extinguished completely soon.

-3. Advice to calm down.
-The hero says about his love: "It shall not disturb you anymore".
+(3) Advice to calm down.
+The hero says about his love: "But let it no longer disturb you".
 The line implies that

-knowing that the addressee does not want his attention, the hero addresses her with the confession of his (past) love.
+-- Knowing that the addressee does not want his attention, the hero addresses her with the confession of his (past) love.
 Polite in form, the address is inconsiderate, impudent.
-It has a specter of stalking;

 Now, I am ready to give the second interpretation of the poem, which takes into account all the anomalies above.

 The poem is not a lyrical one, rather this is a dramatic monologue.
-There are two characters: the adventurous hero (Don Juan-type) and the addressee, behind the scenes.
+There are two characters: the adventurous hero (Don Juan-type) and an implied addressee.
 A short time ago, they had some superficial interactions, and the addressee showed her concern over the hero's attention.
-In the letter – monologue, the hero makes another attempt to win her over by trying to calm her apprehension, by praising unique qualities and rarity of his love, by pressuring her to act fast while the fading love lasts.
+In the (written) monologue, the hero makes another attempt to win her over by trying to calm her apprehension, by praising unique qualities and rarity of his love, by pressuring her to act fast while the fading love lasts.

 The poem turned out to be an illustration to a recurring theme of "Eugene Onegin", which is high society's "love games" .
 See, for example, Ch 1, X: